Skip to content

 Best AI code review tools in 2026.

-A head-to-head comparison of the nine code review tools developers ask about most.
-Written in April 2026 and updated regularly.
-We built Critique so we have a strong opinion — we also say where the other tools genuinely win.
+A head-to-head comparison of the nine code review tools developers ask about most, including the search paths with the most buying intent: CodeRabbit alternatives, seat-pricing comparisons, and sandbox verification depth.
+We built Critique, so we have a strong opinion and we still say where the other tools genuinely win.

 45%